software development lifecycle phases

 Types of Software Development Life Cycle Models

 Each project is unique, and so are the software development process requirements.
-This is why there are various software development life cycle models available, each offering a range of methodologies that you can adopt according to your specific needs and project constraints.
+This is where various software development methodologies come in, each offering a distinctive SDLC process according to your specific needs and project constraints.

 Here are some of the popular software development life cycle models: